 3. A deeper engagement

 Just a decade ago, people were logging onto their notebooks and specific websites to get things done.
 In contrast to dial-up days, that was a breeze.
 But today, even taking the notebook out of your bag is cumbersome.
 You’ve got to flip it open, wake it up and tap away alphabets and numerals.
-It’s too much work just to do a Google order (6).
+It’s just too much work to do for ordering via Google.
 With a mobile app, all those layers of work have been taken away.

-This ease is a great enabler of many more things a brand can do to have a deeper engagement with customers and prospects.
-From pushing out special offers and promotions to simple greetings on special days like birthdays, Christmas or a work anniversary, the opportunity to engage at a much deeper level is a lot more versatile and dynamic.
+However, this ease is a great enabler of many more things a brand can do to engage deeper with customers and prospects.
+From pushing out special offers and promotions to simple greetings on special days like birthdays, Christmas or a work anniversary, the opportunity to engage at a much deeper level is more versatile and dynamic.
 The ease also means the effort to engage will likely be reciprocated, perhaps not in the form of purchase but brand advocacy.
 That’s a relatively inexpensive way of reaching out to others.

 4. Marketing agility

 The world of business is in a continuous spin of change.
-That’s the way it should be as business feeds on the creativity of people.
+That’s the way it should be, as business feeds on the creativity of people.
 There’s always something new being created to make people’s lives better.
 Where relevant, you should incorporate them into the business and how you engage with customers.
-When ride-sharing companies were faced with the challenge of customer safety, security features were added to their apps.
+When ride-sharing companies faced the challenge of customer safety, they added security features to their apps.
 It helped restore trust in the service.

 Marketing agility isn’t just a management principle.
 It is a practice businesses must embrace and have the capability of delivering.
 Apps allow this.
 It’s much easier to update or add new features to enhance the customer experience with apps.
 In fact, if well used and communicated, it can be a point of brand differentiation as it demonstrates your commitment to making things better for customers.

-A mobile app is an important pillar of a business’ digital strategy.
-App development is gradually easing out of the nice-to-have category into an essential business tool.
+The mobile app development is an essential pillar of a business’s digital strategy.
+App development is gradually easing out of the nice-to-have category into a vital business tool.
 With the cost of developing an app decreasing, it is increasingly accessible to all businesses.
-Speak to us to find more about mobile app development for your business.
+Please speak to us to find more about mobile app development for your business.